kolskypavel/radio-o-standards/README.md

-# ARDF standards
+# Radio-o standards
-This repository unites the open data standards used in the sport of [radioorienteering](https://en.wikipedia.org/wiki/Amateur_radio_direction_finding).
+This repository unites the open data standards used in the sport of [radioorienteering](https://en.wikipedia.org/wiki/Amateur_radio_direction_finding) (ARDF).

 Following standards are now specified:
 - ARDF JSON